Articles /

+Branding goes far beyond aesthetics.
+Any fintech brand can use custom letterheads, color palettes, and logo designs for visual branding.
 However, it takes strategic planning to build a strong brand identity.
 This article will show you how to engage your customers with an effective visual language that communicates your brand values.

-What Is Corporate Identity?
+What is a Corporate Identity?

-Corporate identity can be described as the self-image of a company.
-Think about how your company represents itself to its target audience.
+Corporate identity, or visual identity as it is commonly referred to, can be described as the self-image of a company.
+Think about how your fintech brand represents itself to its target audience.
+A well-executed corporate identity will influence how stakeholders see your company.

 With so many businesses competing for a loyal following, it's critical to have a unique visual identity.
 Without one, it can be almost impossible to stand out.